tommyettinger/anim8-gdx/README.md

   - LOAF
     - A very simple, intentionally-low-fidelity ordered dither meant primarily for pixel art.
     - This has very obvious grid patterns, effectively repeating a 2x2 pixel area many times over similar color regions.
+    - You will see fine-resolution checkerboard patterns very often here.
     - While PATTERN is much better at preserving curves, gradients, and lightness in general, it doesn't really look like hand-made pixel art, so this can be used as a lo-fi version of PATTERN.
   - WREN